7 a.m. – 5:30 p.m.

 Chair: Becky Driscoll, Presidential Spouse, Indiana University of Pennsylvania

-Coordinator: Cyndie Shepard, Spouse/Partner Planning and Outreach, AASCU
+Shepard, Spouse/Partner Planning and Outreach, AASCU

-Presenter: Lt.
 General Steven L. Kwast, Commander, and President, Air University

 Presiding: Jack Hawkins, Chancellor, Troy University, (Ala.)

 of the Air Force Distinguished Public

 While public-private partnerships (commonly called P3 activity) are relatively well understood as a way to finance student housing developments and sports stadiums, collaborative projects between corporate partners and state colleges and universities are

-understanding of the pros and cons of using a P3 model; the key political and academic considerations in the decision-making process; how to bring community stakeholders together to move a P3 project forward; and what the research says about the strategic importance of partnerships.
+understanding of the pros and cons of using a P3 model; the key business, political and academic considerations in the decision-making process; how to bring community stakeholders together to move a P3 project forward; and what the research says about the strategic importance of partnerships.

 Presiding: George Ross, President, Central Michigan University